Jelena Janković: 2007: World No. 3

-During the North American summer hard-court season, Janković reached the semifinals of the East West Bank Classic in Carson, California, but lost there to fellow Serb Ana Ivanovic, having held two match points in the final set.
+During the North American summer hardcourt season, Janković reached the semifinals of the East West Bank Classic in Carson, California but lost there to fellow Serb Ana Ivanovic, having held two match points in the final set.
 The following week, Janković reached the final of the Tier I Canadian Open in Toronto, where she lost to Henin on Henin's sixth match point.
 Janković had leads in the first and second sets, but was unable to maintain her lead.
 At the US Open, Janković lost to Venus Williams in the quarterfinals.

 Janković's form tailed off following the US Open.
-At the Commonwealth Bank Tennis Classic in Bali, Janković was upset in the quarterfinals by former world No. 1, Lindsay Davenport, in Davenport's first singles tournament since giving birth.
+At the Bali Tennis Classic, Janković was upset in the quarterfinals by former world No. 1, Lindsay Davenport, in Davenport's first singles tournament since giving birth.
 The following week at the China Open in Beijing, Janković defeated Davenport, but lost in the final to Hungarian teenager Ágnes Szávay, after Janković had a match point in the second set.
 Janković finished the year on a six-match losing streak, losing all three of her round-robin matches on her debut at the year-end WTA Tour Championships in Madrid.
 She finished the year ranked world No. 3.
 At the end of the year she had won 72 matches in a solar year, a true record of the WTA.

 Janković had successful nose surgery immediately after Madrid to correct a breathing problem.
 The surgery prevented her from practicing for three weeks.

 Olympic Committee of Serbia declared her the sportswoman of the year.